locoframework/loco-rails/README.md

 json.count @count
 ```

-Loco-JS requires from you to return a JSON response with this structure - **resources** and **count** keys are mandatory.
+Loco-JS requires from you to return a JSON response with a structure like this (*up*) - **resources** and **count** keys are mandatory.

 ### 5. Less actions, routes and JavaScript code

-Let's analyze uploading images from Rails app.
+Let's analyze uploading images in a Rails app.
 You probably need following actions:

 1. action to display form (e.g. `new`)
 2. action for form processing which passes all jobs related to the image (cropping, creating different sizes, uploading to S3) to a *background task* (e.g. `create`)